oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

   7. In the OCI cloud shell where you are running the load balancer stop the generator using Control-C

-### Step 2g: It's failed, but what if it had worked ?
+### Task 2g: It's failed, but what if it had worked ?

 If it had worked then you would gradually adjust the traffic split, over time sending more traffic to the new deployment.
 Once it was taking all of the load then you could remove the deployment for the old version, and the associated service.